Listed below are a handful of the events that took place over the past decade and more.

 6-7th December 2009

 The first American TippingPoint gathering was hosted in a partnership between the British Council; the Earth Institute, Columbia University; and the CUNY Institute for Sustainable Cities.
-The
+The 2 day event brought together colleagues from the arts and science communities across the New York Metropolitan region, alongside several influential thinkers from the UK.

 25-26th January 2010

 This pan European event was a collaboration between TippingPoint, the British Council, the European Commission, the European Union National Institutes for Culture (EUNIC), the European Economic and Social Committee (EESC) and the Kaaitheater in Brussels.
-A major European gathering of artists, scientists and
+A major European gathering of artists, scientists and policy makers gathered, symbolically, at the heart of the EU in the centre of Brussels.

 21-22nd March 2010

 TippingPoint worked with the Domaine d’O in Montpellier and the British Council to organise a pan-Mediterranean event exploring the cultural context of climate change and focussing on WATER: a theme of urgent consequence to the Mediterranean basin.
-The Domaine d’O offers an excellent context and location for a sensitive investigation and discourse on the
+The Domaine d’O offers an excellent context and location for a sensitive investigation and discourse on the connections of artists and scientists.
+We addressed the theme of water with regard to its impact on climate change, from an environmental, social as well as economic perspective.

 24-26th May 2010